acedusse/Teamwork/README.md

 ## Requirements

-Taskmaster utilizes AI across several commands, and those require a separate API key.
+Teamwork utilizes AI across several commands, and those require a separate API key.
 You can use a variety of models from different AI providers provided you add your API keys.
 For example, if you want to use Claude 3.7, you'll need an Anthropic API key.

 You can define 3 types of models to be used: the main model, the research model, and the fallback model (in case either the main or research fail).
 Whatever model you use, its provider API key must be present in either mcp.json or .env.